-ARTICLE VIII: BOARD OF DIRECTORS
+ARTICLE EIGHT: BOARD OF DIRECTORS

 The Chapter shall have a Board of Directors.
 The Board will be comprised of 7 Lone Star ASHI members as follows; President, Vice President, Secretary, Treasurer, and 3 Members at large elected by the membership.

 ARTICLE NINE: DUTIES OF THE BOARD OF DIRECTORS